industriousparadigm/explore-react-native/README.md

 I am experimenting with React Native: getting familiar with development and getting apps online.

+The project is using Expo Go for development and internal distribution.

 ## Run Locally

 1. **Clone the Repository**: